afwebb/SDS-385/project/README.md

 This means means we want to look for events with a Higgs Boson, and a pair of Top Quarks.
 For this project I'll be trying to distinguish these events from backgrounds using techniques I learned this semester, and a few others from scikit learn, in order to compare their performance on the dataset.

-I use gradient descent, scochastic gradient descent, and ADMM, as well as Boosted Decision Trees, Multi Layer Perceptrons, from scikitlearn.
+I adapted some of the techniques we learned in class to work with my dataset, namely gradient descent, scochastic gradient descent, and ADMM.
+I'm also using Boosted Decision Trees and Multi Layer Perceptrons from scikit-learn.

 ## Reading the Data